magooney-loon/pb-deployer/internal/tunnel/README.md

 ## Design Principles

-1. **PocketBase Focus**: Built specifically for PocketBase deployment workflows
+1. **Production Focus**: Built exclusively for production PocketBase deployment
-2. **Single Connection**: One server at a time, no connection pooling complexity
+2. **SSH Agent Only**: Simplified authentication using SSH agent exclusively
-3. **Simple Operations**: Direct API without excessive abstraction
+3. **Security First**: Strict host key verification and security hardening by default
-4. **Practical Defaults**: Sensible security defaults for production servers
+4. **Single Connection**: One server at a time, no connection pooling complexity
-5. **Clear Errors**: Simple error types that are easy to understand
+5. **Simple Operations**: Direct API without excessive abstraction
-6. **Minimal Dependencies**: Keep it simple and maintainable
+6. **Clear Errors**: Simple error types that are easy to understand
-7. **Security First**: Proper host key verification and authentication by default
+7. **Minimal Dependencies**: Keep it simple and maintainable

 ## Dependencies